TYPES OF INSULATION SOUTH AFRICA

-In the building world.
-Insulation products usually refers to the materials that are used to help minimize the transfer of heat.
+In the building world, there are different types of insulation.
+Insulation materials are used to help minimize the transfer of heat.
 As well as sound, in or out of an area.
-Usually when people think of insulation products.
-They think of it in terms of keeping cold air out of the heated areas of their homes in winter.
-Keeping the hot air out of the cooler areas of their home during the warmer months.
-Choosing the best insulation products is an important part of the installation process.
+Usually, when people think of insulation, they think of it in terms of keeping cold air out of the heated areas of their homes in winter.
+As well as, keeping the hot air out of the cooler areas of their homes during the warmer months.
+Choosing the best insulation is an important part of the installation process.

-There are other uses for insulation.
-For example, certain insulation products can also used for soundproofing homes and offices.
-Although this use isn’t as well-known, is becoming more and more common these days.
+There are other uses for insulation products.
+For example, certain types of insulation can also be used for soundproofing homes and offices.
+Although this isn’t used as much in South Africa, it is becoming more common nowadays.

 - GEYSER BLANKETS